 - Cigarettes will no longer control your life

-For excellent tips, information and support visit the Canadian Lung Association also knows as Breathe The Lung Association.
+For excellent tips, information and support visit the Canadian Lung Association also known as Breathe The Lung Association.
 The above was borrowed from their site.

 For information on aides to assist you in your journey to quit contact one of our pharmacists.